Above is a map of the eco-systems at Kingswood Camp.

 - Island View Beach

-- Lochside Trail - runs from Swartz Bay Ferry terminal to connect with the Galloping Goose Trail to downtown and also to Sooke
+- Lochside Trail (walking or bicycling) - runs from Swartz Bay Ferry terminal to connect with the Galloping Goose Trail to downtown and also to Sooke

 Saanich Historical Artifacts Museum (Heritage Acres)